The Clear Edge

 • Red: significant delay or major issue

-The founder only reviewed the yellow/red projects.
-70% of projects stayed green = zero attention needed.
+The founder only reviewed the yellow and red projects, and 70% of projects stayed green so they needed no attention at all.

 Replaced “ask whenever” culture with structured communication: